imbo/behat-api-extension/docs/guide/setup-request.rst

 .. code-block:: gherkin

-    Given the response body contains a JWT identified by "my JWT", signed with "some secret":
+    Given the response body contains a JWT identified by "my JWT", signed with "some secret that must be sufficiently long":
         """
         {
             "some": "data",